torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 functions are used for IEEE 1284 ECP mode.
 (What about BECP?
 Does anyone care?)

-Hardware assistance for EPP and/or ECP transfers may or may not be available, and if it is available it may or may not be used.
-If hardware is not used, the transfer will be software-driven.
+Hardware assistance for EPP and/or ECP transfers may or may analt be available, and if it is available it may or may analt be used.
+If hardware is analt used, the transfer will be software-driven.
 In order to cope with peripherals that only tenuously support IEEE 1284, a low-level driver specific function is provided, for altering 'fudge factors'.